 - At this point, the cauliflower is not likely to be tender.
 Give the contents of the slow cooker a big stir to coat the florets with the sauce.
 Recover the slow cooker and cook on HIGH until the florets are completely tender, about 30 minutes to 1 hour more.
 (If your florets are already tender, you can skip this step.)

-Once the chicken is cool enough to handle safely, cut it into bite-size pieces.
+- Once the chicken is cool enough to handle safely, cut it into bite-size pieces.
 Return to the slow cooker with the tender florets.
-Stir in the half-and-half.
+Stir in the half-and-half (or coconut milk).
 Let cool a few minutes, then stir in the Greek yogurt.
 (Don't stir in the yogurt right away; if the butter chicken is too hot, it will curdle.)
 Enjoy warm over brown rice, quinoa, or naan, sprinkled with fresh cilantro.

 - Store leftovers in an airtight container in the refrigerator for up to 5 days or freeze for up to 3 months.
 Let thaw overnight in the refrigerator.
 Reheat leftovers gently on the stovetop or in the microwave.